MicrosoftDocs/learn/learn-pr/ai-school/secure-responsible-conversational-ai/includes/9-summary-resources.md

 * Identify potential biases that your bot may contain
 * Ensure your bot respects users privacy
-* Discuss situations where human supervision may be necessary
+* Analyze situations where human supervision may be necessary

 ## Use these resources to discover more